Greece Tourist Tax

 Travel agencies and tour operators should note that the fee is often not included in prepaid rates and must be settled locally.

-Why Greece Charges the Climate Crisis Resilience Fee
+Why Greece charges the Climate Crisis Resilience Fee

 The updated 2024–2025 framework funds: